2024 Marmot’s Revenge Skimo Canada Cup Races Presented by Karpos & Pure Outdoors

 Course Route Info:

 We’ve included maps of all courses below.
-We will be doing everything in our power to make this race happen as planned but the course will evolve over the next few months as we tweak logistics with Marmot Basin Ski Patrol.
+We will be doing everything in our power to make these race courses happen as planned but the course will evolve over the next few months as we tweak logistics with Marmot Basin Ski Patrol.
 The final course will be announced prior to the race and via social media @MarmotsRevenge.
 Any race day changes will be noted at the MANDATORY racer meetings.
 COVID restrictions may apply.

 Vertical

-The Vertical course will have the same elevation as in the past (+/-500m) and we will endevour to have a course that is as smooth as possible vs climbing through moguls!
+The Vertical course will have the same elevation as in the past (+/-500m) and we will endeavour to have a course that is as smooth as possible vs climbing through moguls!
 Stay tuned as we work with the mountain to gain access to the best terrain.

 Individual Long Course